haydenliu/ml-book-d0693/content/pages/index.md

           ### Getting Started with Machine Learning and Python

-          What machine learning is, why we need it, and its evolution over the last few decades.
-It will then discuss typical machine learning tasks and explore several essential techniques of working with data and working with models, in a practical and fun way.
+          You will explore typical machine learning tasks and essential techniques of working with data and working with models, in a practical and fun way.
 You will also set up the software and tools needed for examples and projects in the upcoming chapters.
       - content: >-
           ### Performance Marketing